Cochlear Implants

 The scope of this page is cochlear implantation across the life span.

-See the Hearing Loss (Newborn) Evidence Map, the Hearing Loss (Early Childhood) Evidence Map, the Hearing Loss (School-Age) Evidence Map, the Hearing Loss (Adults) Evidence Map, and the Language and Communication of Deaf and Hard of Hearing (DHH) Individuals Evidence Map for summaries of the available research on this topic.
+See the Treatment sections of the Hearing Loss (Newborn) Evidence Map, the Hearing Loss (Early Childhood) Evidence Map, the Hearing Loss (School-Age) Evidence Map, and the Hearing Loss (Adults) Evidence Map, as well as the Language and Communication of Deaf and Hard of Hearing (DHH) Individuals Evidence Map for summaries of the available research on this topic.

-A cochlear implant (CI) is a surgically implanted, electronic prosthetic device that provides electric stimulation directly to auditory nerve fibers in the cochlea.
-It effectively bypasses damaged inner ear hair cells to deliver a signal to the brain, which is then interpreted as sound.
-A CI consists of two components: an internal (implanted) device and an external sound processor.
-The sound processor (external) receives sound from a microphone, processes the digital sound signal, and transmits it to the CI (internal) electrodes in the cochlea.
-The signal is then received by the auditory nerve and transmitted to the brain as an electrical signal.
-As of December 2012, it was estimated that, in the United States, approximately 38,000 devices have been implanted in children and 58,000 devices have been implanted in adults, with an estimated 324,200 devices implanted worldwide (National Institute on Deafness and Other Communication Disorders, 2016).
+A cochlear implant (CI) is a surgically implanted, electronic device that effectively bypasses damaged inner ear hair cells and provides stimulation directly to the auditory nerve.
+The auditory nerve sends a signal to the brain where it is interpreted as sound.
+A CI consists of two components: an implanted device and an external sound processor.
+Microphones on the externally worn processor collect sounds that are converted into electric signals.
+The processor shares the signals with the internal device, where they are translated into electric pulses to be delivered to various electrodes according to their location in the cochlea.
+The electric pulses stimulate the auditory nerve and are perceived as sound.
+As of December 2019, it was estimated that, in the United States, approximately 65,000 devices have been implanted in children and 118,100 devices have been implanted in adults, with an estimated 1 million devices implanted worldwide (National Institute on Deafness and Other Communication Disorders, 2024; Zeng, 2022).

-In addition to the patient and the patient's family, an interprofessional CI team may include an audiologist, an otolaryngologist/otologist (implant surgeon), a speech-language pathologist (SLP), a pediatrician/primary care physician, a mental health professional, a developmental specialist, an occupational therapist, an educator, a vocational counselor, a social worker, a geneticist, and/or a neurologist.
-Interprofessional teams integrate different professional perspectives and backgrounds to provide high-quality comprehensive care.
-Depending on the specific situation, a patient may see a combination of service providers, both internal and external to a CI center.
-For example, a patient may see one audiologist/SLP at the CI center and another audiologist/SLP at school or one audiologist for hearing aid care and a different audiologist for CI care.
-Collaborative, interprofessional teams work together on a continuous basis and engage in group decision making regarding assessment, treatment, progress monitoring, and treatment outcomes.
-The team agrees on a follow-up plan, which includes ongoing communication and information sharing.
-See the American Speech-Language-Hearing Association (ASHA) resource on interprofessional education/interprofessional practice (IPE/IPP) for more information on team collaboration.
+In addition to the patient and their caregivers/care partners (including family members), an interprofessional CI team may include an audiologist, an otolaryngologist/neurotologist (i.e., implant surgeon), a speech-language pathologist (SLP), a pediatrician/primary care physician, a mental health professional, a developmental specialist, an educator, a vocational counselor, and/or a social worker.
+Interprofessional teams provide high-quality comprehensive care by integrating different professional perspectives and backgrounds.
+Depending on the specific situation, a patient may see a combination of service providers, both inside and outside of a CI center.
+For example, a patient may see one audiologist and SLP at the CI center and another audiologist and SLP at school or one audiologist for hearing aid care and a different audiologist for CI care.
+A collaborative, interprofessional CI team will engage in group decision making regarding the patient’s plan of care.
+This includes the development of a follow-up plan with ongoing communication and information sharing.
+See the ASHA resource on interprofessional education/interprofessional practice (IPE/IPP) for more information.

 Roles and Responsibilities